lillianwang112/chinese-learning-app/README.md

 - ✅ Purpose-built for studying and memorization
 - ✅ Spaced repetition for efficient learning
 - ✅ Multiple study modes
-- ⚠️ Use Pleco + this app together for best results!

 ### 💡 Bottom Line
 If you're already paying for Skritter, Quizlet Plus, etc., and love it, keep using it!
 But if you're looking for a **free, comprehensive study tool specifically for CHI 108**, this app has you covered.